caestradaa/covid_fatality_in_Col/README.md

 ## Exploratory Data Analysis (EDA)
 Exploratory analisys was carried out by making SQL queries to the database (via %sql magic) from a Jupyter notebook, as well as some calculations and visualizations with Python.
-This readme file presents the summary of the analysis results, **full code and details can be found in the [Jupyter notebook](link)**.
+This readme file presents the summary of the analysis results, **full code and details can be found in the [Jupyter notebook][notebook]**.
 Considerations:
 - Fatality rate: proportion of deaths compared to the total number of people diagnosed.
 - Mortality rate: proportion of deaths per unit of population (100,000 generally used).
 - The total population estimate of Colombia (50.339.000 habitants) is based on the last revision of the United Nations World Population Prospects.